spuzi/machine_learning_training/machine_learning_vault/supervised_learning_with_scikit-learn/05_how_good_is_your_model/05_how_good_is_your_classification_model.md

+#accuracy #precision #recall #confusion_matrix #classification
 # How good is your classification model?

-We've used accuracy in classificatino problems to measure the fraction of correctly classified labels.
+We've used accuracy in classification problems to measure the fraction of correctly classified labels.

 $$accuracy = \frac {correct\ predictions} {total\ observation} $$